 With the level of detail you’ve gathered, your buyer persona’s motivations, needs, and goals should be clear and easy to understand.

 Be sure to share your buyer personas with different departments so they’re familiar with who they are marketing to, and to align the entire business strategy.

 TIP: Remember that though B2C customers might be easy to translate into a buyer persona, your B2B clients might not be.
 With multiple stakeholders and more complex requirements, you may need multiple buyer personas to help you meet their needs.

 From creating your buyer persona to mapping a customer journey, Delighted surveys make it easy to understand your audiences and perfect their experiences at every stage of the customer lifecycle.
-Dive deeper into all of Delighted’s features in a 7-day trial, or jump directly into a free plan to send 250 surveys today at no cost to you!
+Sign up to dive deeper into Delighted today at no cost to you!